jnk0le/random/pipeline cycle test/README.md

 `pld` instruction can stall due to address dependency (same as normal loads)

+unaligned loads are severely underperforming. +3 cycles as younger op, +4 as older op or when both younger and older ops are unaligned loads (banks or unaligment amount doesn't matter), -1 if the other load is aligned and targets the same bank that is accessed first by the unaligned one (part at lower address)

 address dependency might be younger/older op sensitive (TBD)

 ### stores